HoodyH/Products-Catalog/README.md

 A simple project to organize multiple excel product files in a single page application.

-## How to edit mkdocs.yml
-the yml is auto-generated inside the `catalog/docs` folder, edit the one in the root leaving the `nav: {{nav}}` as it is, because it is also auto-generated

 ## How to build
-- edit catalog.json with new products
+- edit `catalof/catalog.json` with new products
 - run main.py

+Everything is auto-generated,
+if you want to add more files to the bundle edit the `FILES_TO_COPY` inside `core/configurations.py`

+## How to edit mkdocs.yml
+the nav inside the yml is auto-generated inside `build` folder, if you want to change mkdocs behavior edit the `catalog/mkdocs.yml` leaving the `nav: {{nav}}` line as it is.